stephanie-K/going-green/README.md

 29/01/18: change of unit working - chicken and water sections mostly done

+05/02/18: add cookies to memorise the preferences and add a cookie policy

 **next steps:**
 - solar panel section to do